 A Request for Proposals was conducted for the Housing Department's Open Doors Homeownership Program utilizing HOME Investment Partnerships (HOME) Program funding and two non-profit program administrators were selected.
-The department is projecting the program to begin on or about March 1, 2023 and is anticipating over 50 new homeownership opportunities for Phoenix residents.
+The program is now underway with three first time homebuyers served since program inception.
+We anticipate approximately 15 Phoenix households to be served through June 30, 2025, with over 50 new homeownership opportunities for Phoenix residents created over the life of the program.